Karl Iagnemma, Principal

 Broadly speaking, his research focus is in closing the loop from perception to action for autonomous or semi-autonomous systems.
 His specific research interests include Off-road perception, Proprioception, Optimal Control, Vehicle-terrain interaction, Soft hazard negotiation and Bayesian non-parametric inference.

-Masaaki is a postdoctoral fellow in the Robotic Mobility Group, working
+Ryota Ono is a visiting scientist in the Robotic Mobility Group.

 Park received his Bachelor's degree and Master's degree in Electrical Engineering and Computer Science from Seoul National University, Korea.
 He had served in the military as a lecturer in the Department of Electrical Engineering and Information Science at Korea Military Academy.
 His research interests include cooperation of multiple robots, collision avoidance, stealth behavior of pursuers for intercepting an evader, and semi-autonomous control of passenger vehicles.

 Marwan is a Master student in the Robotic Mobility Group working on vision-based localization of robots in outdoor environments.
 He received his Bachelors degree in Space Engineering from York University in 2007.
 Prior to MIT, he worked for 5 years as a systems engineer where he developed 3D imaging systems for the Canadian Space Agency and NASA.

 Marwan's research interests include vision-based localization, autonomous navigation, rover path planning, 3D imaging and perception.